Advantages of Glass Filter Media over Sand and Silica Filter Media

 There are various kinds of sand filters being used in water treatment plants.
-The performance of such filters not only depend on the sand characteristics but also the operating procedures and the type of filter.
-A filter may have only one type of sand or several types and the lower limit of sand particle size is about 20 μm.
+The performance of such filters not only depends on the sand characteristics but also the operating procedures and the type of filter.
+A filter may have only one type of sand or several types and the lower limit of sand particle size is typically about 20 μm.

 The Concept of a Glass Filter